Cerus Corporation (CERS) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from May 10, 2026Analyst Coverage for CERS: CERS does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: May 10, 2026Analyst Coverage for CERS: CERS does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates CERS against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 Cerus Corporation develops and commercializes the INTERCEPT Blood System, a proprietary technology designed to enhance blood safety by reducing blood-borne pathogens in donated blood components intended for transfusion, serving hospitals and blood banks across the United States, Europe, and other international markets.